Pain relief for dogs: Can medication like carprofen, NSAIDs help?

 - Behavioral changes

-If you notice any sudden or extreme changes in your dog’s health or behavior after taking a medication, stop the course and seek a veterinarian’s expertise immediately.
+If you notice any sudden or extreme changes in your dog’s health or behavior after taking a medication, immediately stop the course and seek a veterinarian’s expertise.

 What are other ways to relieve pain for dogs?

-While NSAIDs are the most common type of pain reliever prescribed for dogs by veterinarians, a few other medications that a vet may prescribe, as well as many alternative pain relief strategies that you can use to help your furry companion feel more at ease.
+While NSAIDs are the most common pain reliever prescribed for dogs by veterinarians, a vet may prescribe a few other medications and many alternative pain relief strategies to help your furry companion feel more at ease.

 Gabapentin for dogs

 Gabapentin is a medication commonly used to relieve pain caused by damaged nerves.
-It is approved for use in both humans and dogs.
-While drowsiness is a common side effect of gabapentin, it is safe and generally effective overall.
+It is approved for use in humans and dogs.
+While drowsiness is a common side effect of gabapentin, it is safe and generally effective.

 Opioids for dogs